 You can be fined up to £1,000 if you don’t tell DVLA about a medical condition that affects your driving.
 You may be prosecuted if you’re involved in an accident as a result.

-You don’t need to tell DVLA if you’ve had a catheter ablation.
-You must not drive for 2 days after your treatment.
+You do not need to tell DVLA if you’ve had a catheter ablation.

 You must tell DVLA if you’ve had a catheter ablation.
 You must not drive for 6 weeks after your treatment.